Malcolm

 Malcolm’s reply – "This murderous shaft that’s shot / Hath not yet lighted, and our safest way / Is to avoid the aim" – extends the argument.
 The conspiracy that produced Duncan’s death is, on the available evidence, ongoing, and the heirs are its next probable targets.

-The political cost is immediate and substantial.
-By A2S4, Macduff is reporting that "Malcolm and Donalbain, the king's two sons, / Are stol'n away and fled, which puts upon them / Suspicion of the deed."
-The flight is being interpreted as evidence of guilt, and Macbeth's accession to the throne is being smoothed by the absence of the legitimate heirs.
+The political cost is immediate.
+By A2S4, Macduff is reporting that "Malcolm and Donalbain, the king’s two sons, / Are stol’n away and fled, which puts upon them / Suspicion of the deed."
+The flight is being interpreted as evidence of guilt, and Macbeth’s accession is being smoothed by the absence of the legitimate heirs.
+The brothers can either remain at court and risk assassination by an unidentified conspiracy, or flee and accept the political damage of appearing guilty.
+They choose the second, and Malcolm’s flight gives him access to the military and political resources that will eventually return him to Scotland at the head of an army.

 How does Malcolm’s testing of Macduff show his fitness to be king?

-The arrangement is exact.
-Macduff has arrived in England to recruit Malcolm to lead a restoration army.
-Malcolm, having spent the intervening time at Edward the Confessor's court, has reason to suspect Macduff may be one of Macbeth's agents sent to lure him back to Scotland.
-The scene is the audition by which Malcolm establishes whether Macduff is, in fact, what he appears to be.
+The A4S3 testing scene is one of the longest and most complex single sequences in the play.
+Macduff has arrived in England to recruit Malcolm to lead a restoration army, and Malcolm, having reason to suspect Macduff may be one of Macbeth’s agents sent to lure him back to Scotland, stages an audition to establish whether Macduff is, in fact, what he appears to be.

-...
 Fit to govern!

 No, not to live.